opwid/Library/Structure-and-Interpretation-of-Computer-Programs/Chapter 4 - Metalinguistic Abstraction.md

 ```
 Note that these lazy lists are even lazier than the streams of Chapter 3: The car of the list, as well as the cdr, is delayed.
 In fact, even accessing the car or cdr of a lazy pair need not force the value of a list element.
 The value will be forced only when it is really needed—e.g., for use as the argument of a primitive, or to be printed as an answer.

-Lazy pairs also help with the problem that arose with streams in Section 3.5.4, where we found that formulating stream models of systems with loops may require us to sprinkle our programs with explicit delay operations, beyond the ones supplied by cons-stream.
+Lazy pairs also help with the problem that arose with streams in Streams and Delayed Evaluation, where we found that formulating stream models of systems with loops may require us to sprinkle our programs with explicit delay operations, beyond the ones supplied by cons-stream.
 With lazy evaluation, all arguments to procedures are delayed uniformly.
-For instance, we can implement procedures to integrate lists and solve differential equations as we originally intended in Section 3.5.4:
+For instance, we can implement procedures to integrate lists and solve differential equations as we originally intended in Streams and Delayed Evaluation:
 ```Scheme
 (define (integral integrand initial-value dt)
   (define int